bchen0/bchen0.github.io/_publications/2022-03-28-numerical_and_geometric_aspects.md

 title: "Numerical and geometrical aspects of flow-based variational quantum Monte Carlo"
 collection: publications
 permalink: /files/numerical_and_geometrical_aspects.pdf
-vanue: 'Machine Learning: Science and Technology'
+venue: 'Machine Learning: Science and Technology'
 ---
 This article aims to summarize recent and ongoing efforts to simulate continuous-variable quantum systems using